Research

 Directed Evolution for Improving Photosynthesis Enzymes

-(2) Developing platforms for directed evolution of photosynthesis enzymes.
+The major focus of our lab at the moment is to develop platforms for directed evolution of photosynthesis enzymes.
 Leveraging advances in synthetic biology, genes from higher plants are cloned into a unicellular chassis and continuous directed evolution applied.
-Improved variants are isolated before transforming back into plants.
+The long term goal is isolating improved variants are before transforming these back into plants.